OHIF/Viewers/docs/latest/contributing/testing.md

 Gaining the confidence we need to answer these questions after every change is costly.
 Good tests allow us to answer them without manual regression testing.
-What and how we choose to test to build that confidence is nuanced.
+What and how we choose to test to increase that confidence is nuanced.

 ## Kinds of Tests